This post may contain affiliate links.

 Nordic spas are based on a relaxation circuit that moves from a hot treatment (like a heated pool or sauna) to a cold treatment (like a dunk in a cold plunge pool) to a relaxing break.
 The circuit is then repeated.

 At a nordic spa the focus is on outdoor experiences such as Jacuzzis and waterfall pools and they often make use of beautiful natural surroundings.

-Even though treatments at nordic spas are minimal, it’s one of the most relaxing and rejuvenating types of spas to spend a day at.
+Even though treatments here are minimal, usually consisting of various types of massage, nordic baths are one of the most relaxing and rejuvenating types of spas to spend a day at.